eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 |Scavenge     |intermediate        | concurrent         | `<concurrent-start>`, `<concurrent-end>`|`<warning details=>`  Root scan, live objects traversed and evacuated (copy-forwarded).
 Reported as a scavenge operation |
 |Scavenge     |final     | STW              | `<gc-start>`, `<gc-end>` |weak roots scanning, reported as a complex scavenge operation (`<gc-op>`) containing specific details for each of weak root groups  |

-To search for a scavenge partial GC cycle, you can search for the `type` attribute value `scavenge` in `cycle-start` and `cycle-end` elements, or search for the `<af>` element that logs the allocation failure trigger.
+To search for a concurrent scavenge partial GC cycle, you can search for the `type` attribute value `scavenge` in `cycle-start` and `cycle-end` elements, or search for the `<af>` element that logs the allocation failure trigger.

+You can locate the concurrent scavenge partial cycle's concurrent increment by searching for `<concurrent-start>` and `<concurrent-end>`.
+The global cycle's intermediate concurrent increment, which can run at the same time, is not logged by an element, but begins immediately after application threads are restarted following the `<cycle-start type="global"/>` element.
+For more information about the global cycle's intermediate concurrent increment, see [Log examples - Global GC Cycle](vgclog_examples.md#global-gc-cycle).
+For more information about GC increments, see [GC increments and interleaving](vgclog.md#gc-increments-and-interleaving).

 ### Global GC cycle